Post Updated on

 We decided to go away for Auckland anniversary weekend.
 So while I was out and out in the Coromandel bush pursuing another one of my hobbies (Locating treasure with a GPS device or Geocaching).

-It’s a good idea to watch these trees in your local area for any signs of the fluffy bums on the Tutin Tree.
-This is a good sign that your honey may contain toxic nectar.
+It’s a good idea to watch these trees in your local area for any signs of the fluffy bums on the Tutu Plants.
+This is a good sign that your honey may contain the toxin Tutin.
 If you sell your honey commercially you are required by law to get it tested before sale.
 It’s probably not a bad idea to get I’m tested anyway, if you live in high risk area.
 Do you really want to poison your kids or friends?

-I didn’t spot any “fluffy bums” on the Tutin today, the only fluffy bum I saw was on our dog “snow” but she doesn’t count.
+I didn’t spot any “fluffy bums” on the Tutu Plants today, the only fluffy bum I saw was on our dog “snow” but she doesn’t count.

 Something had been feasting on some if the trees, but looks more like caterpillar damage according to our resident gardener Margaret.

-I’d you are based in the Waiomu area here are some GPS locations of Tutin that I found in your area to observe.
+I’d you are based in the Waiomu area here are some GPS locations of Tutu plants that I found in your area to observe.

 S 37 01.583 E 175 32.650